Hadar933/AdaptiveSpectrumLayer/README.md

-# A Deep Inverse-Mapping Model For A Flapping Robotic Wing
+# A Deep Inverse-Mapping Model For A Flapping Robotic Wing (ICLR 2025)
 Official PyTorch Implementation for the "A Deep Inverse-Mapping Model for a Flapping Robotic Wing" Paper (ICLR 2025)

 <p align="center">